Chirath02/webDevlopmentWorkshop/README.md

-# Web development workshop
+# Road to excellence workshop

-This is a part of web development training for first years.
+This is a part of the 10 day web development training that I took in collaboration with the CIR department of Amrita Vishwa Vidyapeetham.

 [Demo](https://chirath02.github.io/web-development-workshop/)

 ## Content